sylvainsoh/shop/readme.md

-"E-Shop" is an e-commerce web-site made for my step sister's online business with symfony Framework
+"Shop" is an e-commerce web-site made for my step sister's online business with symfony Framework